MCF-7: Characteristics of MCF-7 cells

 This cell line retained several characteristics of differentiated mammary epithelium, including the ability to process estradiol via cytoplasmic estrogen receptors and the capability of forming domes.

 Tumor necrosis factor alpha (TNF alpha) inhibits the growth of MCF-7 breast cancer cells.
 Treatment with anti-estrogens can modulate the secretion of insulin-like growth factor binding proteins.
 Omega-3 and 6 fatty acids such as EPA, DHA and AA has been reported to inhibit MCF-7 cell line growth and proliferation.

 PIK3CA helical mutations were identified in MCF-7, but with low AKT activation.

+Many studies indicate that the insulin-like growth factor 1 receptor is a crucial therapeutic target for treating cancer in MCF-7 cell lines.
+One notably effective treatment strategy is silencing this receptor using siRNA packaged in nanoparticles, which significantly suppresses the growth and proliferation of MCF-7 cancer cells.